-Twilio started updating the Helper Libraries to an improved platform starting mid 2016.
+Twilio started updating the Helper Libraries to an improved platform starting mid-2016.
 This will be a much improved experience for developers and how they build with Twilio.
 A gradual roll-out will be done to ensure we have supporting documentation for the new libraries.
-The legacy Helper Libraries will get sunsetted in the timeframe outlined in the Yoyodyne GTM doc.
+The legacy Helper Libraries will get sunsetted in the timeframe outlined below.

 The scheduling for each language is as follows: